 Susanna Chediak poses for a portrait in a temple in India.
-Chediak visited the temple on a trip to a wedding in Udaipur India in 2021.
+Chediak visited the temple on a trip to attend her cousin's traditional Indian wedding in Udaipur India in 2021.

 Matt Baron takes a moment to breathe during the SIU vs Maryville rugby game on Oct.
 14, 2023.